Remote Employee Training Vital to Maintaining Productivity in a Post-Covid World

-With 2021 almost in the rearview mirror, it is time for business leaders to consider the key tools that will help to set themselves and their learning departments up for success, come 2022.
+With 2023 almost in the rearview mirror, it is time for business leaders to consider the key tools that will help to set themselves and their learning departments up for success in the years ahead.
 This past year, amidst a changing landscape of work, strategies to employee learning and development have also had to evolve.
-What are the most important new skills needed for tomorrow’s learning and training leaders, including the most important tools, as we look towards 2022?
+A survey from edX revealed that more than 80% of employees stated that they now see companies as the new post-secondary colleges.
+What are the most important new skills needed for tomorrow’s learning and training leaders, including the most important tools?
 Posing this question, we turned to three L&D leaders for their insights.

 Tools to use when designing employee learning & development programs